Connectivity architecture for a managed instance in Azure SQL Database

 A virtual cluster can host multiple managed instances.
 If needed, the cluster automatically expands or contracts when the customer changes the number of provisioned instances in the subnet.

-Customer applications can connect to managed instances and can query and update databases only if they run inside the virtual network, peered virtual network, or network connected by VPN or Azure ExpressRoute.
+Customer applications can connect to managed instances and can query and update databases inside the virtual network, peered virtual network, or network connected by VPN or Azure ExpressRoute.
 This network must use an endpoint and a private IP address.

 Microsoft management and deployment services run outside the virtual network.
 A managed instance and Microsoft services connect over the endpoints that have public IP addresses.
 When a managed instance creates an outbound connection, on receiving end Network Address Translation (NAT) makes the connection look like it’s coming from this public IP address.